Ashborn Chapter 1

 “I…I just can’t” She dropped her hand, stepping back.
 “I don’t...don’t feel like I’d be worthy.”
 Her voice cracked.

 “Understood.”
-The Wardens faces were soft.
+The Wardens’ faces were soft.

 Two Soldiers flanked her protectively as they escorted her through the gates leading out of the arena.

 One by one, each Aspira stepped to the Sphere as the Warden called her name.
 Some stepped forward with trembling hands and were granted a stone.
-Most Aspira hesitated, slowly reaching to the Sphere, though a few showed no such doubt.
-Several had touched to stone only to be met with silence, escorted away between silent Soldiers.
+Most Aspiras hesitated, slowly reaching to the Sphere, though a few showed no such doubt.
+Several had touched the stone only to be met with silence, escorted away between silent Soldiers.
 A handful never touched it at all, their fear outweighing their hope.
 For those who never touched it, their burden would linger, always wondering if they would have been found worthy had their fear and doubts at that moment not stayed their hand.

 “When a dragon chooses, it won’t care your pedigree.”
 My voice was low, but steady.

-Jessa laughed, cold and sharp.
+Varnell laughed, cold and sharp.
 “Oh, but dragons do sense weakness.
 And desperation.”
 She raised her voice slightly, pitching it to the highborn audience behind them.
 “Watch closely.
 Our little frontier girl is about to learn the hard way.”

 Titters rippled through the five women holding stones.

-“Jessa Varnell.”
-The Warden’s voice rang out again, sharp and clear across the arena, her eyes locking on Jessa, her stare daring her to try something clever.
+“Aspira Jessa Varnell.”
+The Warden’s voice rang out again, sharp and clear across the arena, her eyes locking on Varnell, her stare daring her to try something clever.

-Jessa stepped forward, all grace and arrogance.
+Varnell stepped forward, all grace and arrogance.
 Her movements were those of a woman certain of her fate.
 She gave the Warden a clipped salute and, without hesitation, placed her hand on the Sphere, practically slapping it down.

 Nothing.